Genocide in Rwanda

 Vansina, Jan.
 Antecedents to Modern Rwanda: The Nyiginya Kingdom.
 Translated by Jan Vansina.
 Africa and the Diaspora.
 Madison: University of Wisconsin Press, 2004.

 A foundational text to understand Rwanda’s cycles of ethnically motivated violence, notably the genesis of Hutu and Tutsi identities, while carefully tracing their evolving sociopolitical impacts.
-Originally published in French as Le Rwanda ancient: Le royaume nyiginya (Paris: Karthala, 2001).
+Originally published in French as Le Rwanda ancien: Le royaume nyiginya (Paris: Karthala, 2001).

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.